MuleTools/txTenna/README.md

 ### Build:

 Import as Android Studio project.
 Should build "as is".
 PGP signed tagged releases correspond to builds that were released on GitHub.
+You will need to obtain a SDK developer token from [goTenna](https://www.gotenna.com/pages/sdk).

 ### APK: